Marion777/TE-Dashboard-EasyClone/README.md

 - If you are ushing the script to many OrgID only the result of the last ORGID added will be shown

 # Things to be aware
+- This script does not work when operating with Organizations across the regions!
-Some Widgets that are not updated, not anymore available on TE dashboard can fail the cloning.
+- Some Widgets that are not updated, not anymore available on TE dashboard can fail the cloning.
 However the error will direct you to the object/widget that need to be updated or removed in order to make a successful clone.
 After pushing this command on the Project folder will be created some files containing data about all the processes where you can get more valuable information!

 Enjoy :)